rewake/lumen-validation/README.md

 # Enhanced Lumen Validation

+NOTE: This package is for Lumen v5.
+For Lumen v6 use https://github.com/rewake/lumen-validation-v6

 This library provides enhancements to the `illuminate/validation` package which will validate objects and classes instead of arrays "only".
 The default Lumen validator has been wrapped so that all existing validation functionality *should* be available, however this is not yet fully tested.